£38.00 £40.00

 Bar Clamp Size - this should be close to the outside diameter of your handlebars at the point the brake levers will be fitted.
 This will rarely present a problem with drop bars as 23.8 mm is standard, and a 24.2 mm clamp will fit just fine as they do have a little adjustment in them.
 There are some older sizes to watch out for but these will be noticeably different.

-Shimano Blue Dot brake levers, hailing from Japan and dating back to 1989 (yet still new & unused after all this time!).
-Made from aluminium/steel and weighing in at 169 grams - pretty lightweight for brake levers at that time.
+Tiger freewheel, hailing from the United Kingdom and in production during the 1970s (yet still new & unused after all this time!).
+Made from steel and weighing in at 299 grams.
 A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

 OVERVIEW